schristakis/5g-core-slicing/README.md

 ## Project goal

-As previously mentioned you will have to extend this architecture to connect multiple UEs in the network(hint: oai-ueransim.yaml file) and by doing so, you should be able to see multiple uesimtun* interfaces and not only one like in the example before.
-Then you will have to change the number of UEs for the values that are in the number_of_ues.txt file.
-Originally  your network will have only one AMF function, but if the number of UEs is high you will have to scale the AMF deployment to deal with the extra UEs.
+As previously mentioned you will have to extend this architecture to connect two different  UEs (i.e. UERANSIMs) in the network.
+The first UE if you did it right is already created and is connected to the first UPF.
+You then have to deploy a second UPF and also a second UERANSIM and connect them together.
+All in all the first UERANSIM1 will be connceted to UPF1 and the second UERANSIM2 will be connected to UPF2.

-Hint: The files you will have to modify are the oai-ueransim.yaml (increase/decrease number of UEs) and manually scale the AMF intances.
+- Hint1: The files you will need to check are the ones of the oai-ueransim1.yaml,oai-ueransim2.yaml,smf/config-file,upf2/config-file
-It is on you whether to create a script to monitor the number of UEs and scale the AMF instances accordingly.

-The scaling should work as follows:

-- if number_of_ues <= 5  --> 1 AMF instances
-- if number_of_ues 5 < number_of_ues <= 10  --> 2 AMF instances
-- if number_of_ues 10 < number_of_ues --> 3 AMF instances
+- Hint2: The slicing uses 3 key values: sst,sd and dnn.
+The first UE1 has already matched these values with the SMF and the UPF1.
+In order to achieve the goal of this project youw will have to modify files to match the 2nd UE2 to the second UPF2 (eventually and the SMF) by matching those 3 key parameters.

+To test if your project is working:
+1) ping from UE1 -> UPF1 and test if you have connectivity
+2) ping from UE2 -> UPF2 and test if you have connectivity